Abdel Khaleq Farouk

 Freelance:

-Abdel Khaleq Farouk, a prominent Egyptian economic commentator and analyst, was arrested on October 20, 2024 on charges of joining a terrorist organization and spreading false and inciting news due to his commentary on President Abdel-Fattah el-Sisi’s economic policies in more than 40 articles.
+Abdel Khaleq Farouk, a prominent Egyptian economic commentator and analyst, was arrested on October 20, 2024 on charges of joining a terrorist organization and spreading false and inciting news over his commentary on President Abdel-Fattah el-Sisi’s economic policies in more than 40 articles.

 Farouk is detained at Al-Ashir Prison, Rehabilitation 6, in Sharqia Governorate in northern Egypt.
 In a Facebook post, the journalist’s wife said that he needs to see a kidney and urology specialist.
 She expressed concern over his worsening health and noted that she has been banned from visiting him or providing him with essential medication.